Anand AgarawalaUNIVERSAL FUND MEMBER

 Anand's Story

 Anand joined Watsi on January 16th, 2017.
-Six years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anand's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.
+Seven years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anand's most recent donation supported Siltan, a 4-year-old girl from Ethiopia, to fund corrective surgery and prevent future health complications.

 Impact